Testing a local PHP-powered AWS Lambda

 CMD [ "index" ]

-This Dockerfile works by creating a builder layer, installing PHP's source code and the related packages onto it, and then copying it to a clean, Lambda-friendly runtime image.
+works by creating a builder layer, installing PHP's source code and the related packages onto it, and then copying it to a clean, Lambda-friendly runtime image.
 Both the images used are the same to stop any issues with compatibility, but the main difference is that we throw all but the built PHP version out.

-This does mean to get any software on the layer we need to yum install it (again if it was also required on the first layer).
+it (again if it was also required on the first layer).
 This can be seen from line 56.

 PHP files

-The other main file is the runtime/bootstrap file.
+file.
 This is called when you call Lambda so we need to tell the file to call PHP and run what we need.

-As touched on before, the bootstrap file uses a #! to automatically run all it's contents through the PHP interpreter.
+to automatically run all it's contents through the PHP interpreter.
 Also, this code is designed for PHP 8.1.
 If you're going to use a lower version then you may need to tweak some bits.

 Mine also has a built in autoloader as I'm expecting my code to always become more complex than a simple script.
-This path for this matches line 63 in the Dockerfile.
+This path for this matches line 63 in the Dockerfile

 I've ripped out a lot of the original parts of the do / while loop as well.
-It seemed overly complex for what's needed here, although I've then added my own class called Index which lives as src/Index.php as I like classes in my code.
+It seemed overly complex for what's needed here, although I've then added my own class called Index which lives as src/Index.php

 #!/var/lang/bin/php